ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Security Considerations Unique To Unwanted Location Tracking

-In a situation involving interpersonal control, an Attacker may be more likely to have access to a Victim's Device or passwords.
+In a situation involving interpersonal control, an Attacker may be more likely to have access to a Target's Device or passwords.
 The Attacker could have physical access to a mobile Device on which a tracking account app is installed, remote access through a web portal, or both.
-The risk of an Attacker accessing a Victim's tracking account remotely can be mitigated, though not eliminated, through support for different forms of multi-factor authentication (including hardware keys, e.g. Yubikeys, as well as more traditional methods).
+The risk of an Attacker accessing a Target's tracking account remotely can be mitigated, though not eliminated, through support for different forms of multi-factor authentication (including hardware keys, e.g. Yubikeys, as well as more traditional methods).
 While this can also be used to mitigate the risk posed by physical access, taking overt security measures while frequently in physical proximity to the Attacker may lead to the Attacker escalating their tactics of interpersonal control.
 Risk assessments and the weighing of tradeoffs in such situations are often highly individualized.
 The ability of a user to access a tracking account over a web portal illustrates the need to consider web app security as part of support for detecting Unwanted Tracking.

 ## Balancing Privacy and Security

-In order to avoid pitting the privacy of Tag Owners not engaged in Unwanted Tracking against the security/safety of Victims, the DULT Protocol must consider and balance the privacy and safety of different users of the Crowdsourced Network.
-Existing attempts to prevent Unwanted Tracking (i.e. where an Attacker uses their own Tag to tracks a Victim without their consent) have been criticized as potentially making it easier for an Attacker to track a Victim using the Victim's own Tag.
+In order to avoid pitting the privacy of Tag Owners not engaged in Unwanted Tracking against the security/safety of Targets, the DULT Protocol must consider and balance the privacy and safety of different users of the Crowdsourced Network.
+Existing attempts to prevent Unwanted Tracking (i.e. where an Attacker uses their own Tag to track a Target without their consent) have been criticized as potentially making it easier for an Attacker to track a Target using the Target's own Tag.
+This can occur if Tags do not rotate identifiers frequently enough.
 However, Eldridge et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that may preserve the privacy of Tag Owners without reducing the efficacy of detecting Unwanted Tracking.

-### Security against Unwanted Tracking for potential Victims
+### Security against Unwanted Tracking for potential Targets

-The DULT Protocol must make it possible for potential Victims to discover Unwanted Tracking across Accessory hardware and Platforms within a reasonable amount of time.
-It should aid the Victim in determining the location and Owner of the Accessory while not providing a full name or contact information on demand (as the Tag may merely have been lost or otherwise coincidentally in proximity, and providing excessive information would violate the privacy of a non-malicious Tag Owner).
+The DULT Protocol must make it possible for potential Targets to discover Unwanted Tracking across Accessory hardware and Platforms within a reasonable amount of time.
+It should aid the Target in determining the location and Owner of the Accessory while not providing a full name or contact information on demand (as the Tag may merely have been lost or otherwise coincidentally in proximity, and providing excessive information would violate the privacy of a non-malicious Tag Owner).
 This could potentially be done with obfuscation, such as showing a partially redacted email address or phone number (see {{active-scanning}}).

-### Privacy for potential Victims against the use of security measures for further surveillance
+### Privacy for potential Targets against the use of security measures for further surveillance

-The DULT Protocol must consider the threat vector of an Attacker with access to a Victim's Tag-associated account.
+The DULT Protocol must consider the threat vector of an Attacker with access to a Target's Tag-associated account.
 In one study of how intimate partners misuse technology [Freed et al, 2018](https://dl.acm.org/doi/pdf/10.1145/3173574.3174241), 72% of survivors reported being forced or coerced to share passwords with an abuser.
 41% reported that a cohabiting abuser "went through" their Device while they were not looking, allowing the abuser to obtain saved account passwords in many cases.
 67% reported that an abuser was able to "hack" into their accounts remotely.
-To prevent use of a Victim's own Tag as a means of surveillance, the protocol should minimize information that can be accessed from a web interface associated with a user's Tag-linked account.
+To prevent use of a Target's own Tag as a means of surveillance, the protocol should minimize information that can be accessed from a web interface associated with a user's Tag-linked account.

 ### Privacy for unassociated Tag Owners

-Any unassociated Tag Owner, whether an abuse/stalking survivor or not, could potentially be the Victim of an attack leveraging the Victim's own Tags.
+Any unassociated Tag Owner, whether an abuse/stalking survivor or not, could potentially be the Target of an attack leveraging the Target's own Tags.
 Survivors and activists for women's and LGBTQIA+ rights, and/or against intimate interpersonal violence, may face severe government surveillance, repression, and even imprisonment [Amnesty International, 2025](https://www.amnesty.org/en/latest/news/2025/03/iran-authorities-target-womens-rights-activists-with-arbitrary-arrest-flogging-and-death-penalty/), [Human Rights Watch, 2020](https://www.hrw.org/news/2020/03/18/kazakhstan-womens-day-activists-convicted), [Ruiz-Navarro, 2015](https://www.theguardian.com/global-development/2015/mar/18/honduras-women-gladys-lanza-feminism-human-rights).
 Broad issues of technological privacy, including privacy against government and corporate surveillance, affect many populations, including but not limited to human rights defenders, children, migrants, and LGBTQIA+ people.
 Some people in these categories may _also_ be survivors of abuse or stalking.
-The DULT Protocol must not eschew legitimate privacy interests of Tag Owners in the name of safety and security for Victims.
+The DULT Protocol must not eschew legitimate privacy interests of Tag Owners in the name of safety and security for Targets.

-The same person may be a Victim of both Unwanted Tracking via an Attacker's Tag, and surveillance via their own Tag, either at different times or simultaneously.
+The same person may be a Target of both Unwanted Tracking via an Attacker's Tag, and surveillance via their own Tag, either at different times or simultaneously.
 The DULT Protocol should account for this scenario.

 ## Taxonomy of Unwanted Tracking